openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * You may now remove your pod as its session has been deactivated.
 * Click on the green FINISH button [2] to return to the Pod management screen.
 * Click on the back button on your phone to return to the Omnipod (POD) tab.
-* Verify that the Pod status field displays a 'No active Pod' message.
+* Verify that the pod status field displays a 'No active Pod' message.

    .. image:: ../images/Omnipod_Deactivate3.png
      :alt: Omnipod pod deactivation III